Our Staff

 The Missions Engagement Team exists to strategize, plan and implement ways to promote greater engagement by congregations and individuals with the mission and ministries of the Cooperative Baptist Fellowship and its field personnel.

-Randy Carter – Temple, Durham
+Randy Carter − Temple Baptist, Durham

 Music Ministry Advisory Team